openshift-labs/learn-katacoda/middleware/serverless/01-prepare.md

 ![installplan](assets/01-prepare/installplan.png "Approve Install Plan")

-In this tutorial we will find the installplan and approve it using the CLI:
+In this tutorial we will find the installplan and approve it using the CLI.
+To do so click and run the script below where we automate approving the installplan.

 ```bash
 # ./assets/01-prepare/approve-csv.bash